The-Archivists-UNR/UNRSeniorProjects2024Group7/people.md

 ## Lanielle

 ## Kat
-- created individual shaders for each level to match it's theme.
+- created individual shaders to match level's theme.
-- enabled procedural room generation that is scalable for each level
+- enabled procedural room generation that is scalable for each level.
-- designed and implemented the library hub
+- designed and implemented the library hub.
-- created the 2D sprites for Ophelia as well as the NPC's: Julie, Bonnie, _____, Sam, and Oswald
+- created the 2D sprites for Ophelia, Julie, Bonnie, Kirk, Sam, and Oswald.
-- lighting design for all scenes
+- lighting design for game.
--
+- implemented audio manager and pause feature.
+- created opening cutscene for SpellBound.
+- created collectibles system + artwork.
+- drew the artwork for temporary powerups.